AIDXNZ/MARKDOWNWEB/index.md

 # Welcome to my personal website! 👽🪐
+Hello!
+Welcome!
 Here, I strive to showcase my passion for programming and creativity.
 As an avid programmer, my favorite languages include Rust, Dart, Golang, and Python.
 Although I like learning new paradigms and langs frequently.

 Linux is my preferred operating system, and I particularly love using PopOs!.
 When it comes to open-source applications, Blender holds a special place in my heart.
 Its scripting apabilities and addons i'm able to develop tools to help me create what I want!